www.innovationgame.com/physics/refpaper.htm January 2001

 1. Introduction

 Wave particle duality has been a requisite part of quantum mechanics since its inception.
 In particular, it is required to explain the wavelike behaviour of quantum particles during diffraction and refraction.
 This paper is intended to offer a non-wave dependent description of the refraction process.
-Howe has proposed the De Broglie vector as a means of describing a quantum particle [1].
+We have previously proposed the De Broglie vector as a means of describing a quantum particle [1].
 The De Broglie vector has been further used as a means to describe the diffraction process in a double slit experiment [2].

 2. Analysis

-The De Broglie vector approach to the double slit experiment assumes that a quantum particle can pass through both slits simultaneously.
-This leads to the hypothesis that a quantum particle may exist in two places simultaneously.
+If the axis of rotation is coincident with the velocity vector, the quantum particle can be represented as two particles, one at each extremity of rotation of the de Broglie vector.
 The simplest method of treating this model is to imagine that a quantum particle actually exists as two particles, such as Pa and Pb in Figure 1.

 Figure 1: A two particle visualisation of refraction.
 If two particles travel with a constant separation, x, they will describe a curved path at the refraction interface, which satisfies Snell's law.

-V1t = f (x + z) 1
+v1t = φ (x + z) 2

 and